Advertiser Disclosure

 We don’t put much stock in anonymous online reviews, which can be difficult to assess objectively and aren’t always relevant to the average user’s experience.
 Instead, we look for patterns of complaints with state regulators and reputable consumer protection organizations, such as the Better Business Bureau.

 The National Association of Insurance Commissioners compiles policyholder complaints.
-Note that bigger insurance companies draw more complaints overall because they serve more customers, so pay attention to the relative proportion of complaints rather than the absolute number.
+Bigger insurance companies draw more complaints overall because they serve more customers, so pay attention to the relative proportion of complaints rather than the absolute number.

 Policy Types